-Hong Kong shuts government offices, security tight after violent protests
+Thousands of Hong Kong protesters gather, government offices shut after violent protests

-HONG KONG (Reuters) - Hong Kong authorities were shutting government offices in the city’s financial district for the rest of the week after a day of violence over an extradition bill that would allow people to be sent to mainland China for trial.

-On Thursday a few hundred protesters milled around with some sorting their supplies of face masks and food as a widespread cleanup around the city’s legislature took place.
+HONG KONG (Reuters) - A few thousand protesters in Hong Kong on Thursday readied for potentially more clashes with police over a planned extradition law with mainland China, a day after police fired tear gas and rubber bullets at unarmed demonstrators.

+Some protesters around Hong Kong’s legislature, the epicentre of the violence, rushed to stop police from removing supplies of face masks and food.
+School children joined the steadily growing crowd, which grew from around 20 protesters early on Thursday to a few thousand by midday.

-Security remained tight with scores of uniformed police with helmets and shields in the area, while a long row of police vans were stationed alongside.
-Plain clothes police officers checked identification of morning commuters.
+Uniformed police with helmets and shields blocked overhead walkways, while a long row of police vans were parked nearby.
+Plain clothes police officers checked identification of commuters.

+Hong Kong authorities have shut government offices in the city’s financial district for the rest of the week after some of the worst violence in Hong Kong since Britain handed it back to Chinese rule in 1997.

 Police fired rubber bullets, tear gas and pepper spray in a series of skirmishes on Wednesday to clear demonstrators from the city’s legislature.
-It was some of the worst violence in Hong Kong since Britain handed it back to Chinese rule in 1997.

 The Hong Kong Hospital Authority said 72 people had been hospitalised by 10 p.m. on Wednesday.

 The extradition bill, which will cover Hong Kong residents and foreign and Chinese nationals living or travelling through the city, has sparked concerns it may threaten the rule of law that underpins Hong Kong’s international financial status.